 Many coffee drinkers find that too much caffeine can be detrimental, making being able to identify coffee types that will be a little kinder on their nervous system a useful tool.
 Equally, others have sky-high caffeine tolerance and are always on the hunt for something powerful in order to boost their academic, sporting, or professional performance.

 Being able to navigate the different types of coffee bean can be a big bonus in any of these endeavors—you simply need to know which styles and flavors suit you best.
+Our guides to the best beans for lattes and best beans for cold brew can help narrow down your choice.

 Once you’ve pinned down exactly what will make your cup of coffee truly irresistible, you can strategize which coffee bean types to buy, the roast and grind level to reach for, and experiment with different styles of coffee preparation until you strike gold!